 - Extra socks (for longer tours)

 - Space blankets

-Check out my trip report for the Skillet for a full example list.
+Check out my trip report for the Skillet for an example list.

 - Pointy stuff (axe, ski crampons and boot crampons)